 2. You’ll need a degree and certification

 To start your career as a PMHNP, you’ll need experience in the field and the right education.
 When looking at programs, it is important that you find a school that offers an accredited program so that you will be qualified to work after graduation.
-With Herzing University’s PMHNP program, you will complete classroom work and clinical training to help prepare you to enter the field.
+With Herzing University’s PMHNP programs, you will complete classroom work and clinical training to help prepare you to enter the field.
 After graduating, you’ll be qualified to sit for the PMHNP board certification exam from the American Nurses Credentialing Center (ANCC).

 3. You might work different hours

 Being a PMHNP, your schedule may differ from other nurses.
 PMHNPs can work in a variety of healthcare settings such as hospitals, psychiatric hospitals, prisons and schools.
 While many nurses may work 12 hour days, PMHNPs will generally work eight hour days, five days a week in outpatient care units.
 If you work in a hospital, however, you may work a similar 12-hour nursing shift.
 Before you search for job opportunities, it helps to determine which work environment and schedule will work best for you.